dimitrinicolas/skeleton-screens-concept/README.md

 `html` element depends on the user device computation performance.
 The 100 milliseconds value is the maximum average time the browser will need to compute the style sheet.

+## Benefits

+I did five [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights) tests on each version of the same example page: [the standard one without skeleton screens and with render-blocking CSS](https://dimitrinicolas.github.io/skeleton-screens-concept/index-without-skeleton-screens.html) and [the version with this concept](https://dimitrinicolas.github.io/skeleton-screens-concept).

+The Mobile score and First Contentful Paint time was always the same after each test.
+The version with skeleton screens got a 99% mobile score with 0,8 seconds for the First Contentful Paint.
+The standard version got a 97% mobile score with 2,2 seconds for the First Contentful Paint.

+These results are not the best example because the example page has a super simple DOM and the 300 kb style sheet only contains a small amount of CSS to compute, the whole file size come from a random string in a CSS comment.

+I'll need to implement this concept into a real website to better understand the performance benefit.

 ## Use Case